 - twitching or rapid, uncontrollable blinking

-If you continue to feel unwell, the doctor may give you an injection of atripone.
+If you continue to feel unwell, the doctor may give you an injection of atropine.
 This drug reverses the effects of Tensilon.

-In rare cases, the Tensilon test can have serious repercussions, such as breathing failure or abnormal heart rhythms.
-The test is performed in places where emergency resuscitation equipment is available because of this possibility.
+In rare cases, the Tensilon test can have dangerous outcomes.
+These may include breathing failure or abnormal heart rhythms.
+That’s why the test is performed in places where emergency resuscitation equipment is available.